With the arrival of the internet and advancements in mobile technology, the consumer decision-making process is not as linear as it once was.

 When it comes to the decision-making process, consumers exhibit practical and emotional needs.
 Before any money exchanges hands, the consumer goes through some crucial decision-making stages.
 Businesses must focus on these to provide consumers with extra value and convert them into buyers.

-What Exactly Is the Consumer Decision-Making Process?
+What is the Consumer Decision Making Process?

 In 1910, John Dewey claimed there were five stages to the consumer decision-making process.
 Whilst inventions like the internet have expanded the internal and external factors that affect this process, the theory remains.
 In a nutshell, the consumer decision-making process looks like this: